Multiset

 In mathematics, a multiset (or bag, or mset) is a modification of the concept of a set that, unlike a set, allows for multiple instances for each of its elements.
 The number of instances given for each element is called the multiplicity of that element in the multiset.
-As a consequence, an infinite number of multisets exist which contain only elements a and b, but vary in the multiplicities of their elements:
+As a consequence, an infinite number of multisets exist that contain only elements a and b, but vary in the multiplicities of their elements: